Head of Criminal Team

 In June 2003 Oliver moved to No6 Fountain Court, the previous incarnation of Cornwall Street, where he has specialised in Criminal law for the last 16 years.
 In 2017 Oliver had the privilege of taking on the role of Head of the Criminal Team at Cornwall Street.

 - General Crime: including Murder, Manslaughter, Serious violence, Serious Sexual offences, Conspiracies to steal, burgle, rob and supply/traffic drugs, blackmail, false imprisonment and kidnapping.

 - Proceeds of Crime.

 Oliver has a varied and extensive defence practice, predominantly centred around Wolverhampton, Birmingham, Stafford and court centres in the West Midlands.
 However, he has often undertaken work in Shrewsbury, Worcester, Stoke-on-Trent, Warwick, Leicester, Derby and Nottingham.

-He is appointed to the CPS Advocates’ Panel at level 3, which means he also undertakes a variety of work for the Crown Prosecution Service.
+He is appointed to the CPS Advocates’ Panel at level 4, as well as the Rape and Serious Sexual Offences Panel.
+This means he is approved to undertake a variety of work, including the most serious offences, for the Crown Prosecution Service.